devcenter-square/states-cities/README.md

 URI and Versioning.
 -------------

-The API is based at http://states-cities.square-api.com

-We hope to improve it over time, and these changes won't always be backward compatible, so we're going to version the API.
-This first iteration will be live at http://states-and-cities.com/api/v1/ and is structured as described below.
+We hope to improve this API over time, and these changes won't always be backward compatible, so we're going to version the API.
+This first iteration will be live at states-and-cities.com/api/v1/ and is structured as described below.

 ----------

 ## States

-States are identified using their names or a code, which are unique, and live under [http://states-and-cities.com/api/v1/state/**<state_name_or_code>**](http://states-and-cities.com/api/v1/state/<state_name_or_code>).

 To get a list of all states in Nigeria, call the endpoint at http://states-and-cities.com/api/v1/states.